privacyguides/privacyguides.org/docs/email.en.md

 ??? info "Account Termination"

     If you have a paid account and your [bill is unpaid](https://proton.me/support/delinquency) after 14 days, you won't be able to access your data.
-After 30 days, your account will become delinguent and won't receive incoming mail.
+After 30 days, your account will become delinquent and won't receive incoming mail.
 You will continue to be billed during this period.

 ??? info "Additional Functionality"